Oluwaferanmi-Dev/gamers-hub/README.md

-# Gamers Mart
+# Gamers Hub

-Welcome to Gamers Mart, your one-stop destination for purchasing gaming PCs, PC parts, and accessories.
+Welcome to Gamers Hub, your one-stop destination for purchasing gaming PCs, PC parts, and accessories.
 This web application is designed using HTML, CSS, and JavaScript, providing a user-friendly interface to explore and buy gaming-related products.

 ## Features